gonzex/test_abidocs/doc/developers/abimkdocs.md

 *Proof of concept* website available at <https://gmatteo.github.io/test_abidocs/>

+List of variables, lessons of the tutorial, help files, ABINIT topics, bibliography, theory documents are all important documentation files, posted on the Web, to help the users.
 This page describes the details of the documentation system of Abinit and how to contribute.
 We also have a more basic overview on how to contribute to this guide or the user guide.